Our research is editorially independent but we may earn a commission for purchases made through our links.

 Haddonfield is a historic and peaceful small town that has a very interesting downtown area that celebrates the fact that the oldest dinosaur skeleton was discovered here in the mid-1800s.
 Shops to add to your list while walking around Haddonfield include the English Gardener Shop and Indulgence Cupcakery.
 The Indian King Tavern Museum is at the place where New Jersey became a state.

 Much of Collingswood’s fame comes from mob legends.
 This New Jersey town in Camden County has a deep history with the area’s fascinating mob activity.
 It’s also conveniently located just a few miles from Philadelphia.
 There’s also a long commercial strip here that has a nice mix of both old and new shops and restaurants.
-Recommended dining spots are the Kitchen Consigliere, a centrally located Italian restaurant, and El Sitio, which offers some great Ecuadorian dishes.
-Kitchen Consigliere is owned by Angelo Lutz, who was a former mob associate.
+Recommended dining spots are the Kitchen Consigliere, a centrally located Italian restaurant and Kitchen Consigliere.
 If you visit between May and November, check out the Collingswood Farmers’ Market for an amazing selection of produce.

 Hoboken has a fascinating history that once made it a less than desirable place to visit.
 But today, this is a clean, vibrant, and well-connected town of young professionals.
 It’s just a ferry ride away from Manhattan, and the downtown area gets packed with people for concerts and recreation throughout the year.
 While in Hoboken, take a stroll along the Hoboken Waterfront Walkway, see lovely views of New York City from Pier A Park, and visit the Hoboken Historical Museum to learn about the town’s history.
 Water sports are popular here too, and it’s easy to find local guide companies for tours and gear if you want to kayak, SUP, or jet ski.